 Are There Ways to Incentivize Drug Development to Benefit Specific Diseases?

 Since the 1984 passage of the Orphan Drug Act, the US has begun to recognize that incentives can help spur development of new drugs for historically underserved conditions.
 Under the Orphan Drug Act, companies are eligible for several extra years of marketing exclusivity, during which time FDA is not permitted to approve a generic, for getting a drug for a "rare" disease approved.
 This is meant to give companies an added incentive to produce drugs intended for rare diseases, as it allows the company extra time to recoup its development costs and likely turn a profit as well.

 To date, these incentives have proven wildly popular.
 Prior to the passage of the Orphan Drug Act, few medicines were approved to treat rare conditions—defined as affecting fewer than 200,000 persons in the US.
 Just three "orphan" drugs were approved in 1984, for example.
 In 2014, 49 orphan drug products were approved.

 Not all drugs are reviewed by FDA in the same way.
 Most drugs are reviewed by FDA under "standard" review times, meaning FDA has 10 months to review each product before it is supposed to render a decision.
-However, the review clock stops each time FDA requests additional information from a sponsor, adding several months to the review process.

 However, for certain drugs, FDA accelerates its regulatory review in the hopes of getting products to market more quickly.